Greater-Nashville-Regional-Council/Regional-Planning/1. Comprehensive Plans/README.md

 + H4: Tenure **Note some change in variables between 2000 and 2010**
 + P18: Household Type **Note some change in variables between 2000 and 2010**

-From the *2010 American Community Survey 5-Year Estimates* **
+From the *2006 - 2010 American Community Survey 5-Year Estimates*
+**
-+
++ Variable B01001_001E: Total population

-From the *American Community Survey 5-Year Estimates*
-+ B01001_001E Series: Age by Sex
-+ B01001A - I Series: Race and Ethnicity
 + Variable B25010_001E: Average Household Size
++ B17001 Series: Poverty Status in the Past 12 Months by Sex by Age
++ B25024 Series: Units in Structure
++ B11001 Series: Household Type (Including Living Alone)
++ Variable B19013_001E: Median Household Income in the Past 12 Months (in 2010 Inflation-Adjusted Dollars)
++ B19001 Series: Household Income in the Past 12 Months (in 2010 Inflation-Adjusted Dollars)
++ B25091 Series: Mortgage Status by Selected Monthly Owner Costs as a Percentage of Household Income in the Past 12 Months
++ B25070 Series: Gross Rent as a Percentage of Household Income in the Past 12 Months
++ B08006 Series: Sex of Workers by Means of Transportation to Work
++ B05006 Series: Place of Birth for the Foreign-Born Population in the United States
++ B08128 Series: Means of Transportation to Work by Class of Worker
++ B23001 Series: Sex by Age by Employment Status for the Population 16 Years and Over
++ Variable B19301_001E: Per Capita Income in the Past 12 Months (in 2010 Inflation-Adjusted Dollars)
++ B07001 Series: Geographical Mobility in the Past Year by Age for Current Residence in the United States
++ B25044 Series: Tenure by Vehicles Available
++ C24030 Series: Sex by Industry for the Civilian Employed Population 16 and Over
++ C24010 Series: Sex by Occupation for the Civilian Employed Population 16 and Over
++ B16004 Series: Age by Language Spoken at Home by Ability to Speak English for the Population 5 Years and Over
-+ B27001 Series: Healthcare Coverage by Age and Sex
++ B21001 Series: Sex by Age by Veteran Status for the Civilian Population 18 Years and Over
++ C08134 Series: Means of Transportation to Work by Travel Time to Work
++ B08511 Series: Means of Transportation to Work by Citizenship Status for Workplace Geography
++ B15002 Series: Sex by Educational Attainment for the Population 25 Years and Over

+From the *2020 Decennial P.L.
+Redistricting Estimates*
++ Series P1: Race
++ Series P2: Ethnicity
++ Series H1: Occupancy Status

+From the *2016 - 2020 American Community Survey 5-Year Estimates*
+This data pull includes all of the series and variables from the 2006 - 2010 ACS 5 Year Estimate.
+If the table changed between estimates, the new series is included below, as well as new data:
++ B01001_001E Series: Sex by Age
++ B01001Series: Sex by Age by Race and Ethnicity
-+ B27002 Series: Private Healthcare Coverage by Age and Sex
++ B27001 Series: Health Insurance Coverage Status by Sex by Age
-+ B27003 Series: Public Healthcare Coverage by Age and Sex
++ B27002 Series: Private Healthcare Coverage by Sex by Age
-+ Variable B25001_001E: Total Housing Units
++ Variable B25001_001E: Housing Units
-+ B25002 Series: Occupancy
 + B25003 Series: Tenure
-+ B25024 Series: Units in Structure
-+ B11001 Series: Household Type
-+ Variable B19013_001E: Median Household Income
-+ B25091 Series: Cost Burden by Tenure
-+ B25097 Series: Home Value
++ B25097_001E Series: Mortgage Status by Median Value (Dollars)
++ Variable B25064_001E: Median Gross Rent (Dollars)
 + B25034 Series: Year Structure Built
-+ B08006 Series: Commute Mode
-+ B08014 Series: Vehicles
-+ B05006 Series: Place or Origin for Foreign-Born Population
-+ B16007 Series: Language Spoken at Home by Age Population 5+
-+ B15003 Series: Educational Attainment
++ B15003 Series: Educational Attainment for the Population 25 Years and Over
-+ B08128 Series: Class of Worker
++ B08128 Series: Means of Transportation to Work by Class of Worker
++ B18101 Series: Sex by Age by Disability Status
++ B18102 Series: Sex by Age by Hearing Difficulty
++ B18103 Series: Sex by Age by Vision Difficulty
++ B18104 Series: Sex by Age by Cognitive Difficulty
++ B18105 Series: Sex by Age by Ambulatory Difficulty
++ B18106 Series: Sex by Age by Self-Care Difficulty
-+ B23001 Series: Labor Force Status for the Civilian Population by Sex
++ C18108 Series: Age by Number of Disabilities
-+ Variable B19301_001E: Per Capita Personal Income in the Past 12 Months
-+ B07001 Series: Geographic Mobility in the Past Year by Age
++ B18107 Series: Sex by Age by Independent Living Difficulty
-+ B25044 Series: Vehicles by Tenure
++ B08134 Series: Means of Transportation to Work by Travel Time to Work
-+ C24030 Series: Industry Employment
-+ C24010 Series: Occupational Employment